 Anita Leviant has served as a director of Ellomay since March 2008.
 Ms. Leviant heads LA Global Consulting, a practice specializing in representing and consulting global oriented companies in Cross Border and financial transactions, banking and Capital Markets.
 LAGC represents and consults investors and corporations on business and regulatory issues, in Fintech, Cyber and sustainable investments.
 LAGC provides soft landing for overseas business in Israel and in the UK.
 For a period of twenty years, Ms. Leviant held several senior positions with Hapoalim Banking group including EVP Deputy Head of Hapoalim Europe and Global Private Banking and EVP General Global Counsel of the Group and served as a director in the overseas subsidiaries.
 Prior to that, Ms. Leviant was an associate in GAFNI & CO.
-Law Offices in Tel Aviv where she specialized in Liquidation, Receivership and Commercial Law and was also a Research Assistant to the Law School Dean in the Tel Aviv University Law School and is a member of both the Israeli and the New York State Bars.
-Ms. Leviant also serves as President of the Israel-British Chamber of Commerce &Innovations, Board

-Member of the Federation of Bi-Lateral Chambers of Commerce and a Co-Founder of the Center for Arbitration and Dispute Resolutions.
+Law Offices in Tel Aviv where she specialized in Liquidation, Receivership and Commercial Law and was also a Research Assistant to the Law School Dean in the Tel Aviv University specialized in Private International Law.
+Ms. Leviant holds a LL.B degree from Tel Aviv University Law School and is a member of both the Israeli and the New York State Bars.
+Ms. Leviant also serves as President of the Israel-British Chamber of Commerce & Innovations, Board Member of the Federation of Bi-Lateral Chambers of Commerce and a Co-Founder of the Center for Arbitration and Dispute Resolutions.
 Ms. Leviant is a certified mediator.